abiglobalhealth/github-action-deploy-lambda/README.md

 This Action runs the tests defined in the `package.json` command `test`.

+For the deployment the **serverless** framework should be used to develop the lamda.
+The Action deploys with `sls` command.

 ## Variables
 The action reads the following variables:
 - environment: Environment in which the lambda will be deployed.